Questions about our classes, programs, or swimming in general? Below you’ll find the answers you’re looking for.

 What can I do to make my child comfortable in the water?

 Let the instructor do most of the teaching.
 Children learn from repetition and fun.
 Bath time is another good time to play with skills and have fun in the water.
 Practice floating or blowing bubbles and kicking your legs in the tub or pool.
+More homework tips can be found by clicking here.

 Can my child swim more than once a week?